Subscribe List an Event or Business Invite a Writer Write for WN Writers Other Locations

 The best tools for finding mussels are your bare feet and your hands.
 Feeling around once mussels are suspected is usually the only way to locate them in muddy or deep water.

-Sometimes it is useful to have a sturdy stick of short length for a digging instrument – mud often creates a suction force when you try to pull out the clams.
+Sometimes it is useful to have a sturdy stick of short length for a digging instrument – mud often creates a suction force when you

 It is also handy to have a bucket of clean freshwater at hand to store the mussels in until you cook them.
-This is also known as purging – see how to purge freshwater mussels.
+This is also known as purging – see how to purge freshwater mussels .

 As a nudge in the right direction, two places in Far North Queensland where you can find freshwater mussels are the Cattana Wetlands in Cairns, and the Tinaroo Dam up on the Tablelands.
 Mind you, there are crocodiles in the wetlands so don't go traipsing in the water's edge looking for mussels!